robzor92/robzor92.github.io/docs/admin/alert.md

 # Configure Alerts

+## Introduction
 Alerts are sent from Hopsworks using Prometheus' [Alert manager](https://prometheus.io/docs/alerting/latest/alertmanager/).
 In order to send alerts we first need to configure the _Alert manager_.

+## Prerequisites
+Administrator account on a Hopsworks cluster.

+### Step 1: Go to alerts configuration
 To do that click on your name in the top right corner of the navigation bar and choose Cluster Settings from the dropdown menu.
 In the Cluster Settings' Alerts tab you can configure the alert manager to send alerts via email, slack or pagerduty.